fowazalghamdi/z1x-xrp-wallet/README.md

    -    NO centralized APP STORE

 👎🚫❌ NO obscure install procedure 💩, <br/>
-    -   You have 100% total control of your files <br/>
-       just download zip file from torrent p2p or public cloud storage or @ attachment or any other storage source, unzip the files in your chosen folder and open it in your browser.<br/>
+   -   You have 100% total control of your files: just download zip file from torrent p2p or public cloud storage or @ attachment or any other storage source, unzip the files in your chosen folder and open it in your browser.<br/>

 👍 OFFLINE safe order/transaction SIGNING<br/>